Subclass 190 and 491 Visa

 • falls within an ANZSCO unit group identified on the NSW Skills List.

-• in NSW and have continuously resided in NSW for a minimum period of six months; or
+• Residing in NSW and have continuously resided in NSW for a minimum period of six months.

-• offshore and have continuously resided offshore for a minimum period of six months.
+• Residing offshore and have continuously resided offshore for a minimum period of six months.

 3. Be Invited: NSW holds invitation rounds throughout the financial year.
-All valid EOIs in occupations within ANZSCO unit groups identified on the NSW Regional Skills List are eligible for NSW nomination.
+All valid EOIs in occupations within ANZSCO unit groups identified on the NSW Skills List are eligible for NSW nomination.
+Important: Because of the exceptionally high demand for NSW nomination, NSW strongly encourage anyone considering NSW nomination to explore all other migration pathways and not wait to be invited.

-4. Respond Promptly if Invited: You will have 14 days to complete your application for NSW nomination after being invited.
-When you apply, you will need to provide valid documents to substantiate every claim made in your EOI.
+4. Respond Promptly if Invited: Your invitation to apply will be valid for 14 days only.
+When you apply, you need to provide valid documents to substantiate every claim made in your EOI.
+This 14-day window will not be extended.

 5. Wait For Your Nomination Assessment: Your application will typically be assessed within six weeks after payment.